mk0vacev1c/mk0vacev1c/README.md

 I'm Milos from Serbia, recently graduated from departmant IT.
 Passionate about tech stuff.
 Have some solid knowleadge in UI/UX design.
 Currently learning MEVN stack.
 Interested in new challenges, always learning new stuff, in free time casually I do gaming & sports.

+## Skills
-Skills: HTML / CSS / JS /  VUE JS / NODE JS / PHP / PS / AI / XD
+* HTML / CSS / JS /  VUE JS / NODE JS / PHP
+* PS / AI / XD